Teaching Presence in Relationship

 With Phyllis K. Hicks and Florence Meleo-Meyer

-A professional training designed to prepare MBSR instructors to teach Interpersonal Mindfulness as a follow-up to the 8-week MBSR program
+A professional training designed to prepare instructors to teach Interpersonal Mindfulness

-Teaching Presence in Relationship is a training designed to prepare MBSR instructors to teach Interpersonal Mindfulness to MBSR graduates.
-Based on the meditation practice of Insight Dialogue, awareness, mental stability, and calmness associated with silent meditation are developed in practice with others.
-Participants experience greater freedom internally and interpersonally as they integrate meditative qualities directly into relationship.
+Teaching Presence in Relationship is a training designed to prepare MBSR & MBCT instructors to teach Interpersonal Mindfulness to graduates of mindfulness-based programs.
+Awareness, mental stability, and calmness associated with silent meditation are developed in practice with others.
+Based on the meditation practice of Insight Dialogue, participants experience greater freedom internally and interpersonally as they integrate meditative qualities directly into relationship.

-* Second Insight Dialogue Retreat requirement can be met with one of the following:
+The second Insight Dialogue Retreat requirement can be met with the following:

-**MBSR/MBCT training from another institution may be applicable.
-Please include training components, dates, and instructors in the registration form.
+Professional MBSR/MBCT training from varying institutions may be applicable.
+Please include a description of training components, dates, institutes and instructors in the registration form.

 In this training, participants will

-- Expand and enrich their capacity as MBSR teachers to effectively interact and communicate with MBSR program participants
+- Expand and enrich their capacity as teachers to effectively interact and communicate with program participants.

 The first four days of this training are presented primarily in retreat form.
 Noble silence is practiced throughout this part of the retreat except when we are actively meditating in dialogue together.
-During the subsequent three-day training period opporunities are available for participants to speak, practice, guide and be guided in smaller and larger groups, and to network, further supporting personal and professional connections.
+During the subsequent four-day training period, opportunities are available for participants to speak, practice, guide and be guided in small and large groups, and to network, further supporting personal and professional connections.